Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 In \cref{subsec:FI_gamma}, we use \eqref{eq:I_TRM} to find the Fisher information about the edge location $\gamma$ in data from a collection of raster scan locations.
 We also explore optimizing the beam width $\beamSigma$ to minimize the localization error, in worst case among all potential edge locations.
-In \cref{sec:edge-estimates}, we introduce three edge location estimates.
-The maximum likelihood estimator for $\gamma$ from time-resolved measurement data under the mixture distribution \eqref{eq:X-distribution-two-component} for SE counts $X$ is our central contribution for edge localization, and we wish to compare it to alternatives that do not exploit our novel modeling.
+In \cref{sec:edge-estimates}, we introduce four edge location estimates.
+The maximum likelihood estimator for $\gamma$ from time-resolved measurement data under the mixture distribution \eqref{eq:X-distribution-two-component} for SE counts $X$ is our central contribution for edge localization, and we wish to compare it to several alternatives.
 Current practice is represented by linear interpolation of the baseline estimate of SE yield at each scan location.
-We also introduces an MLE formulation for TRM data under the conventional convolutional model \eqref{eq:Xconv-distribution-two-valued} for the effect of the beam cross-section; this is \emph{mismatched} with respect to the more accurate mixture model.
+This is slightly improved by clipping as in \cref{subsec:FI_deterministic}; since $\eta_1$ and $\eta_2$ known, SE yield estimates are clipped to $[\eta_1,\eta_2]$, eliminating the cases in which $\etaBaseline$ is slightly less than $\eta_1$ or slightly greater than $\eta_2$\@.
+We also introduce an MLE formulation for TRM data under the Poisson distribution of the data, i.e., treating the effect of the beam cross-section as a convolution; this is \emph{mismatched} with respect to the more accurate mixture model.
 Comparisons based on Monte Carlo simulations appear in \cref{sec:simresults}.
-Finally, \cref{sec:experimental} shows that experimental data acquired at a nanoscale edge between gold and silicon on a helium ion microscope show the same trends in estimator performance as the Monte Carlo simulations.
+Finally, \cref{sec:experimental} uses experimental data acquired at an edge between gold and silicon on a helium ion microscope to show the same trends in estimator performance as the Monte Carlo simulations.